-The Ceramics Guild is a group of experienced potters who work and learn from each other.
+The Ceramics Guild is a group of potters who work and learn from each other.
 The guild has a fully-equipped studio including six kilns—three electric kilns, a test kiln, an outdoor raku kiln, and a 28 cu ft gas kiln.
 Members fire in reduction and oxidation up to cone 10.
 The guild offers classes and workshops for adults and teens year-round and hosts the bi-annual State of Clay show, a respected juried exhibition of state-wide ceramic artists.

 DECORATIVE ARTS GUILD

 Decorative Arts is both ornamental and functional.
 Members work with wood, glass, metal, ceramics, textiles, and experiment with a variety of techniques including decorative painting, stained glass art, upholstery, and more.
 Members are beginner to expert-level artists who network, learn, teach, take classes, socialize and create together, exploring each member’s individual areas of interest and expertise.

-The Metalworkers Guild is a group of experienced artists who work with a range of metals from gold to brass in a variety of metalworking techniques.
+The Metalworkers Guild is a group of artists who work with a range of metals from gold to brass in a variety of metalworking techniques.
 Artists craft fine jewelry and decorative pieces in a well-equipped studio that includes benches, tools, soldering booths, flex shafts, kilns, polishing equipment and more.
 Guild members maintain the studio, which also provides meeting space for two other guilds.
 Classes in jewelry making, enameling, and metal clay are offered year-round.
 Workshops and guided open studios with expert instructors are also offered.
 Members have scheduled access to the studio when classes and workshops are not in session and the room is not being used by other guilds.

 NEEDLE ARTS GUILD